 We’re eyeballs deep in helping our clients choose their company benefits at Gen Y Planning right now!
 Why?
 Because this is one of the ways we save our clients the most money: by revamping their company benefits.
 Maybe you chose your company benefits a few years ago and haven’t looked at them in awhile.
 Well, I highly encourage you to pull out that giant booklet and start reading.

 Warning: this post could save you thousands of dollars.
 Why?
 Because many of these benefits are paid for using pre-tax dollars.
 That means that the more things you can pay for with pre-tax dollars and the higher your tax bracket, the more money you’ll save.
-For example if you’re in the 28% tax bracket and you contribute $6,750 to your HSA (the maximum for a family plan) you’ll save $1,890 on your taxes.

-November is often open enrollment for many companies.
+November is open enrollment for many companies.
 Open enrollment is the only time during the year that you can make changes to your company benefit elections without a qualifying event (getting married, having a baby, a spouse losing a job, divorce).
 Here is a guide to understanding what type of benefits your company may have to offer:

 Health Insurance Options